wassname/AntiPaSTO/README.md

 So you could
 - *Beat eval awareness*: steer them toward credulity and honesty, so that they take the eval at face value, and give honest answer.
-- *Find deeper moral preference**, just ask them moral question with, and without, honesty steering.
+- *Find deeper moral preference*, just ask them moral question with, and without, honesty steering.
 Does their stated moral values change?
-- find the `assistant axis` and swap it for the philosopher-king
+- find the `assistant axis` and swap it for the philosopher-king dedicated to public service

 ![Bidirectional control](docs/img/fig_bidirectional_demo.svg)